-Just 160km from Cape Town Khomeesdrif Campsite is situated at the edge of a poplar forest, 7km from the town.
+Just 160km from Cape Town, Khomeesdrif Campsite is situated at the edge of a poplar forest, 7km from the town.
 This is an ideal spot to take your four-legged best friend and the family for a weekend of canoeing on the river, swimming, kayaking and tubing.
 Avid fishermen will be in heaven.
 Dogs and horses are welcome all year round by prior arrangement.

 Facilities: There are 30 grassed and shaded sites available to choose from.
-There is an ablution block with solar powered hot showers (backed up by gas).
+There is an ablution block with solar-powered hot showers (backed up by gas).
 The bathrooms are wheelchair friendly.

 Klein Kliphuis, Clanwilliam

-This lovely West Coast retreat boasts visits from duikers at night, and unparalleled star-gazing.
+This lovely West Coast retreat boasts visits from duikers at night and unparalleled star-gazing.
 Klein Kliphuis is 11km from Clanwilliam on the Pakhuis Pass surrounded by nature.
 Small dogs are allowed with prior arrangement.

 Facilities: Grass campsites with partial shade and a pool to cool off in summer.
 No electricity but the magic of simple gas stoves and candles.

-Contact: 027 482 2564.
+Contact: 027 482 2564

 Thabaphaswa Mountain Sanctuary

-This remote bushveld retreat boasts a foefie slide, rock climbing and abseiling, farm dams, mountain bike trails and a mountain spring.
+This remote bushveld retreat boasts a foefie slide, rock climbing, abseiling, farm dams, mountain bike trails and a mountain spring.
 The campsites are well-camouflaged by boulders all the better to spot some of the 168 bird species.
 Campers must be fully self-sufficient.

-Contact: Deon and Ankie Richter to book on 082 389 6631 or 015 491 4882.
+Contact: Deon and Ankie Richter to book on 082 389 6631 or 015 491 4882

 Kazi Mingi Bush Camp, Waterberg

-Price: R120 per adult and high-school child per night, R90 per pensioner per night, R80 per child (aged 6 to 12 years) per night, free for dogs.
+Price: R125 per adult per night, R90 per pensioner per night, R90 per child (ages 6-12 years) per night, free for dogs.

-Contact: Trudi Nel on 083 255 7590.
+Contact: Trudi Nel on 083 255 7590

 River Destiny Lodge, Colesberg

-Contact: email@example.com or 051 753 0203.
+Contact: email@example.com or 051 753 0203